platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 And just like that, it’s time to deploy!

-Depending on the Git workflow you choose at the beginning of this tutorial, there are two ways to deploy your source code changes.
+Depending on the Git workflow you chose at the beginning of this tutorial, there are two ways to deploy your source code changes.

 {{< codetabs >}}